SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 ## Theoretical estimation of antibody (VHH) effect
 In this section, we want to see whether our fusion protein-antibody complex could theoretically function well.
 To do this, we decide to compare the structure of antibody in complex with its original structure.

-Overall, there are 2 steps:
+Overall, there are 3 steps:

 - Protein structure prediction
+- Protein structure evaluation
 - Protein structure alignment

 ### Part 1: Protein structure prediction